Cracked Teeth | Westminster MA

 These are tiny cracks that only affect the outer enamel of the tooth.
 These cracks are more common in adults.
 These types of cracks are superficial and are usually of no concern.

 When a cusp becomes weakened, a fracture may result.
-The cusp may break off or be removed by Dr. Palermo.
+The cusp may break off or be removed by Dr. Palermo or Dr. Manzella.
 A fractured cusp may not damage the pulp, so root canal therapy is not usually necessary.
-Dr. Palermo usually will restore the problematic tooth with a full coverage crown.
+Drs.
+Palermo or Manzella usually will restore the problematic tooth with a full coverage crown.

 This type of crack extends from the chewing surface of the tooth and vertical migrates toward the root.
 In some cases, the crack may extend below the level of the gum tissue.
 It is possible for the crack to extend further into the root.
 In this case, root canal treatment is necessary, followed by fabrication of a full coverage crown.
 A cracked tooth that is not treated will only worsen, resulting in loss of the tooth.
 Even with proper and early treatment occasionally the crack can progress undetected and cause loss of the tooth in the future.